Frazer Solar GmbH v. Government of Lesotho

 Introduction:

-This site is an information repository for anyone interested in the Frazer Solar vs Government of Lesotho (FSGvGOL) arbitration case.
-For transparency, this website has been set-up by and is administered by Frazer Solar, a participant in the case, but care has been taken to endeavour to provide accurate and complete information regarding the case in an impartial and balanced manner.
+This site is an information repository for anyone interested in the Frazer Solar (FSG) vs Government of Lesotho (GOL) arbitration case (FSGvGOL).
+For transparency, this website has been set-up by and is administered by FSG, a participant in the case, but care has been taken to endeavour to provide accurate and complete information regarding the case in an impartial and balanced manner.

 The Dispute: